enodis74/se.ngenic.tune/README.md

  - Copy the generated access token and paste it into the Ngenic Tune Homey app settings
  - Tap "Save changes"

+Please note that the outdoor sensor represent the heat pump's outdoor sensor, and hence might look different in reality compared to the one in the driver image (depending on the brand of the heat pump).